-Michelle Obama Stuck In Rut – Finding It Harder To Unplug Than Barack?
+Michelle Obama Stuck In Rut, Finding It Harder To Unplug Than Barack?
 [Opinion]

 — FREDDY (@FreddyAmazin) March 11, 2017

 It wasn’t the discussion at lunch that got folks buzzing, because no one was privy to what that lunch was all about.
 It was the outfits worn by the Obamas that made the headlines.
 They looked like they just walked off a magazine cover in their power-lunch attire.
-While Michelle can’t seem to ease out of all those tasks that come along with being a first lady, Barack on the other hand doesn’t seem to be having any problems at all.
+While Michelle can’t seem to ease out of all those tasks that come along with being a first lady, Barack, on the other hand, doesn’t seem to be having any problems at all.

-According to the Raw Story, the only thing the former president has used his press office for since his White House departure is to “refute President Donald Trump’s Twitter accusation of wiretapping his offices in Trump Towers and several other incidences.”
+According to Raw Story, the only thing the former president has used his press office for since his White House departure is to “refute President Donald Trump’s Twitter accusation of wiretapping his offices in Trump Towers and several other incidences.”

 Barack and Michelle Obama did something out of the ordinary when Barack’s term in office ended.
-They stayed in Washington D.C. instead of packing up and going home.
+They stayed in Washington, D.C., instead of packing up and going home.
 Most of the other former presidents headed back to the place they called home before they became the leader of the nation.
-Not the Obama family, they rented a mansion in the upscale Kalorama neighborhood, just a stone’s throw from the White House.
+Not the Obama family — they rented a mansion in the upscale Kalorama neighborhood, just a stone’s throw from the White House.

 Schools ask Trump to end Michelle Obama's strict lunch rules https://t.co/XHA50D8Q4a pic.twitter.com/xgDXFGgVMO